linode/docs/docs/guides/tools-reference/tools/how-to-use-curlie-command/index.md

 Via: 1.1 vegur
 {{< /output >}}

-As you can see above, `curlie` automatically includes the response header information in the output. `curlie` also applies syntax highlighting to its output.
-You can see output from `curlie` contrasted with output from `curl` in the screenshot below:
+As you can see from the output, curlie automatically includes the response header information in the output.
+Curlie also applies syntax highlighting to its output.
+You can see output from curlie contrasted with output from cURL in the screenshot below:

 [![Syntax highlighting in curlie, vs curl](curlie-syntax-highlighting_small.png)](curlie-syntax-highlighting.png)

-The command interface for `curlie` starts to set itself apart from `curl` as requests get more complicated.
-The example below fetches a random "dad joke" using a `GET` request with required header data.
-While `curl` requires that you specify when you are providing header data, `curlie` can automatically parse header data included after the URL.
+The command interface for curlie sets itself apart from cURL as requests get more complicated.
+The example below fetches a random "dad joke" using a GET request with required header data.
+While cURL requires that you specify when you are providing header data, curlie can automatically parse header data included after the URL.

     curlie -L icanhazdadjoke.com/ 'Accept: application/json'